 Kyla has a deep love of music that motivates her creative process and has resulted in song & dance collaborations with several talented musicians, including her True-ets with Keith Burnstein, video projects with Tony Roberts, and multidisciplinary performances with Ben Pegg & The Love Maximum.
 It was through these collaborations that Kyla began to realize she wanted to make her own music as well, and she is in the process of creating her first pieces of music now.

-Kyla is mother to one darling boy and lives with her sweet family in Key West.
+Kyla lives in Key West with her husband, Dennis, and their two little ones, Hendrix & Polly.
 Although Key West is home, Kyla is always up for an adventure and ready to travel for work.
 For inquiries, please click here.